-It is clear that as the sport industry evolved, it increasingly took on business characteristics of other industries.
+It is clear that as the sport industry evolved, it increasingly took on the business characteristics of other industries.
 The early sport managers discussed in this chapter came to their sport management positions with some background in sport or some background in business.
-Very few brought the combination of the two to the workplace.
-However, to be a successful sport manager in today's industry, preparation in both sport and business is becoming a necessity.
-Because of this need, the academic field of sport management began to develop, and you are majoring in sport management today!
+Very few brought a combination of the two to the workplace.
+However, to be a successful sport manager in today's industry, preparation in both sport and business is a necessity.
+The academic field of sport management began to develop in response to this need.
 How did this field come into existence, and what makes it unique?

-Sport clubs, leagues, and tournaments are three of the more prevalent structures currently used to manage and organize sport.
-Management systems, including amateur bodies such as the National Collegiate Athletic Association and the United States Track and Field Association or professional organizations such as the World Boxing Association and the National Basketball Association, employ some variation of these structures to produce sporting events.
+Sport clubs, leagues, and tournaments are three of the more prevalent structures currently used to manage, govern, and organize sport.
+Management systems, including amateur bodies such as the NCAA and U.S. Track and Field, or professional organizations such as the World Boxing Association and the NBA, employ some variation of these structures to produce sporting events.
 But contemporary sport management is far more complex than its historical antecedents.
-Furthermore, the growing popularity of newer sports such as mountain biking, snowboarding, and rock climbing and the increasing power of global media are encouraging the evolution of new management structures.
+Furthermore, the growing popularity of newer and emerging sports such as mixed martial arts, cyber gaming, and base jumping, as well as the increasing power of global media, particularly social media, are encouraging the evolution of new management structures.

 The continuing growth of the sport industry and its importance to numerous sponsors and institutions created demand for the systematic study of sport management practices.
-Since the late 1960s, the academic field of sport management has focused on the unique and special issues facing the people who conduct the business of sport.
+Since the late 1960s, the academic field of sport management has focused on the unique issues facing the people who conduct the business of sport.

-As the sport management profession began to grow and prosper, it became apparent that although similarities existed between running a general business and running a sport organization, there were also intricacies peculiar to the sport industry.
+As the sport management profession began to grow and prosper, it became apparent that although similarities existed between running a general business and running a sport organization, there are also intricacies unique to the sport industry.
 Early on, sport managers learned from hands-on experiences gained in the industry.
-However, as the sport industry became more complex, the need to train sport managers in a more formal fashion became a necessity.
+As the sport industry became more complex, however, the need to train sport managers in a more formal fashion became apparent.
 The formal study of sport management emerged from this need.

 The concept of a sport management curriculum is generally credited to two people: James G. Mason, a physical educator at the University of Miami-Florida, and Walter O'Malley of the Brooklyn (now Los Angeles) Dodgers, who discussed the idea in 1957 (Mason, Higgins, & Owen, 1981).
 The first master's program in sport management was established at Ohio University in 1966 and was based on Mason's and O'Malley's ideas (Parkhouse & Pitts, 2001).
-Shortly after the Ohio University graduate program began, Biscayne College (now St. Thomas

-University) and St. John's University founded undergraduate sport management programs (Parkhouse & Pitts, 2001).
-The University of Massachusetts Amherst started the second master's program in 1971.
+Shortly after the Ohio University graduate program began, Biscayne College (now St. Thomas University) and St. John's University founded undergraduate sport management programs (Parkhouse & Pitts, 2001).
+The University of Massachusetts-Amherst started the second master's program in 1971.

 The number of colleges and universities in the United States offering sport management majors grew rapidly.
-By 1985 the National Association for Sport and Physical Education (NASPE) indicated there were more than 40 undergraduate programs, 32 graduate programs, and 11 at both levels offering sport management degrees.
-Today, the total number of sport management programs is just over 300 (North American Society for Sport Management, 2010c).
-Approximately a dozen Canadian universities offer programs as well.
-The growth of sport management as an academic field was prompted by the sport industry's need for well-trained managers, but it also was pushed by universities' and colleges' need to attract students.
+By 1985, the National Association for Sport and Physical Education (NASPE) indicated there were more than 40 undergraduate programs, 32 graduate programs, and 11 programs at both levels offering sport management degrees.
+Today, the total number of sport management programs is around 350 (North American Society for Sport Management, 2010c).
+Just over a dozen

+Canadian universities offer programs as well.
+The growth of sport management as an academic field was prompted by the sport industry's need for well-trained managers, but it also was influenced by universities' and colleges' need to attract students.
 Some schools wishing to increase enrollments in a highly competitive market added sport management programs to their curricula in the 1980s.